+What is artificial intelligence?
 Artificial intelligence explained from A to I

-Artificial intelligence.
+What is artificial intelligence?
 Is that a computer?
 A robot?
 A self-steering car?
 The future?
 How do the experts define artificial intelligence?
 Is artificial intelligence a threat to humanity or a nice addition to our daily lives?
 I immersed myself in the wonderful world of artificial intelligence and learned more about this amazingly interesting subject.
 Are you ready for a short AI course?
 Then read on!

-Artificial intelligence in our daily lives
+Artificial intelligence in your daily life

 - Tagging friends through face recognition on social media;

 - Talking to chatbots via a website;

 - The conversation you have with Google Assistant about a delivered package

 - The suggestion Netflix makes for you based on your preferences and previously viewed television series or movies;

 AI is designed to make our lives easier, so you may not even notice that you are dealing with it.
 The best known and most mentioned example of AI is the self-driving car, as in this video from Tesla where a computer-controlled car functions all by itself: